 Risk factors for cervical dystonia include:

 - Age.
 While the disorder can occur in people of any age, it most commonly begins after age 30.

 - Your sex.
 Women are more likely to develop cervical dystonia than are men.

 - Family history.
 If a close family member has cervical dystonia or some other type of dystonia, you are at higher risk of developing the disorder.

 In some cases, the involuntary muscle contractions associated with cervical dystonia can spread to nearby areas of your body.
 The most common locations include the face, jaw, arms and trunk.

-People who have cervical dystonia also may develop bone spurs that may reduce the amount of space in the spinal canal.
-This can cause tingling, numbness and weakness in your arms, hands, legs or feet.
+People who have cervical dystonia may also develop bone spurs that may reduce the amount of space in the spinal canal.
+This can cause tingling, numbness and weakness in the arms, hands, legs or feet.